 Let’s explore the most popular solutions to the tax reform challenges.
 We’ll see why each one will prove ineffective.

 Under the old tax code, a car allowance was treated as taxable income.
 Under the new law, it’s still taxable income but worth less to the employee.
 Employees can no longer deduct business mileage to offset the taxation of their vehicle allowance.
+On our 2019 Car Allowance Survey, 61% of drivers who received a car allowance reported a loss of income due to this change.

 What if you just increase your current car allowance?
 Bad idea.
 You just increased your costs as well as the amount of money going to taxes (30 – 40% for most employees, plus FICA/Medicare for the employer).
 Oh, and you still did not solve the problem of inaccurate and inequitable business expense reimbursement.